Industry & academia combine to support synthesis of squaric acid monoamides as building blocks for drug discovery

 Published in the SynOpen Theime Journal, the Wren Group’s recent paper clarifying their work explains more about how DrySyn and CondenSyn can improve conditions and reaction success as well as reduce environmental impact in your laboratory.
 Read more on the journal’s webpages.

-Dr. Wren made it clear that the partnership formed by the three organisations made the project possible.
+Dr Wren made it clear that the partnership formed by the three organizations made the project possible.
 He goes on to explain that.. “we chose to work alongside Asynt and Key Organics because they are leading suppliers of parallel synthesis equipment and chemical building blocks respectively.
-The Asynt equipment was user-friendly and helped enable us to maximise our output, while our two-way exchange of chemicals with Key Organics was a joy to behold – I want to thank them both hugely for their input.”
+The Asynt equipment was user-friendly and helped enable us to maximize our output, while our two-way exchange of chemicals with Key Organics was a joy to behold – I want to thank them both hugely for their input.”

 Asynt is proud to have been involved in this innovative work and excited to see what’s next for the Wren Group.